Rafael Acebrón is one of the founders of AURA and a Master student in Electronic System Engineering at the Universidad Politécnica de Madrid.

 His research interest includes robotics, electronics and the development of medical devices.
 His past research and experience includes mobile social robots and mechatronics design and control systems.

-Marie Destarac is a PhD student in the Technical University of Madrid (Spain) working with AURA as a researcher.
-She has obtained the Engineer degree in Electronics from the Universidad del Valle de Guatemala (Guatemala), and the M.Sc. in Robotics and Automation from the Technical University of Madrid (Spain).
+Marie Destarac is a researcher at AURA.
+She has obtained the Engineer degree in Electronics from the Universidad del Valle de Guatemala (Guatemala) and the M.Sc. and the Ph.D in Robotics and Automation from the Technical University of Madrid (Spain).
 Her current research interest includes human musculoskeletal modeling, rehabilitation robotics and adaptive control systems.
-She is also interested in the use of brain signals to control devices, the design of control systems for upper limb prosthesis and the development of portable medical measuring instruments.

 Ricardo Espinoza is the CTO in AURA and a PhD student in the Universidad Politécnica de Madrid.
 His current areas of interest are in healthcare robotics, service robotics, controls systems, mechanical design, mechanism synthesis and industrial automation.
 Ricardo has ten years of experience on the industry, working in manufacturing and maintenance.
 He received his mechanical engineering degree from the Universidad Central de Venezuela in 2008 and the MSc. degree in automation and robotics from the Universidad Politécnica de Madrid in 2013.